woocommerce/woocommerce/docs/extension-development/integrating-coming-soon-mode.md

 }
 ```

-## Syncing coming soon mode with other plugins
+### Syncing coming soon mode with other plugins

-You can programmatically sync the coming soon mode from your plugin or application.
+The coming soon mode can be programmatically synced from a plugin or application.
 Here are some example use cases:

 -   Integrating with a maintenance mode plugin.
--   Integrating with hosting provider's coming soon mode.
+-   Integrating with a hosting provider's coming soon mode.

-### Trigger from WooCommerce
+#### Trigger from WooCommerce

+You can use the following example to run a code such as setting your plugin's status when coming soon mode option is updated:

 ```php
 add_action( 'update_option_woocommerce_coming_soon', 'sync_coming_soon_to_other_plugins', 10, 3 );